HAVE YOU HEARD OF COLLABORATIVE DIVORCE?

 Audrey A. Jefferis is board certified in Marital and Family Law.
 She has offices in Palm Harbor and New Port Richey.
 She is trained in collaborative law and a member of the Next Generation Divorce Group and the Tampa Bay Collaborative Divorce Group.
 She has also been a certified family law mediator for over 12 years.
 For more information about collaborative divorce or other family law matters, please call 727-845-6174.

 Collaborative divorce is a process that requires that the parties and the attorneys commit to each other — much as they did when they began the marriage.
-This time, however, they commit to engaging in a process to end the marriage.
+This time, however, they commit to engaging in a peaceful process to end the marriage.
 They commit to mutual respect, transparency and to resolve issues in a way that takes into account the needs of both parties.
 If the divorcing spouses have children, they commit to doing what is in the best interest of the children and to minimizing the negative impact on them.

 Perhaps it is most important to discuss how the divorce process works outside of collaborative law.
 Typically one person files the Petition for Dissolution of Marriage and has the other party served with papers by a process server.
-Once the Petition is served, the other person has to file an Answer and Counter Petition within 20 days.
+Once the Petition is served, the other person has to file an Answer and Counter-Petition within 20 days.

 Thereafter, the parties engage in basic “discovery” which entails providing extensive financial records and information to the other party.
-Even basic mandatory discovery in Florida requires providing 12 months of bank records, credit card records, business records, tax returns and other information.
+Even basic mandatory discovery in Florida requires providing 12 months of bank records, credit card records, business records, tax returns, and other information.

 After this process, the parties are ordered to attend Mediation to attempt a resolution of some or all of the issues.
 This is usually one meeting lasting several hours in which the mediator shuttles between the two parties trying to reach a solution.
 The mediator has no authority to make decisions and cannot tell the parties what to do.
 If the parties cannot reach a settlement at mediation, the next step is litigation.
 Litigation means going to trial.

-The parties and the attorneys commit to being respectful to each other and to providing all the information necessary to have meaningful and productive meetings about the parties’ respective needs.
-In collaborative cases the parties hire a mutually agreed-to mental health professional who is a neutral facilitator.
+The parties and the attorneys commit to being respectful to each other and to provide all the information necessary to have meaningful and productive meetings about the parties’ respective needs.
+In collaborative cases, the parties hire a mutually agreed-to mental health professional who is a neutral facilitator.
 The role of the neutral mental health professional is to get to know both parties and to help the attorneys and the clients make good decisions.

 In cases involving financial issues, the parties also have a neutral financial professional who evaluates the assets and debts and is involved in structuring a financial plan that benefits both parties.
 The attorneys still act as advocates for their respective clients, but they do not grandstand or threaten.
-Instead they communicate with both parties in a respectful manner and roll up their sleeves to create a solution that truly works.
+Instead, they communicate with both parties in a respectful manner and roll up their sleeves to create a solution that truly works.
 In Collaborative cases, even though the parties no longer wish to be married to each other and, most likely, have lost trust and confidence in each other, they are called upon to work together to a viable resolution.